jonsuh/jonsuh.com/_posts/2015-11-13-javascript-templating-without-a-library.md

 </li>
 ```

 If a list needs 50+ of these items, with server-side templating we’d typically get the entire markup back from the Ajax call.
-Instead, if a template of the markup is available client-side, we can get just the data via Ajax (as a JSON object or an array), then parse the data and generate the final HTML using the template.
+Instead, if a template of the markup is available client-side, we can get just the data via Ajax (as a object or an array), then parse the data and generate the final HTML using the template.

 ## type=\"text/template\"